 The Canaan dog is one of the most ancient breeds in the world, with origins in the Middle East as far back as Bible times.
 Like many examples of “pariah dogs” (broadly defined as domestic and wild breeds that originated as scavengers at the edges of human populations), the Canaan is an intelligent and alert dog with a wedge-shaped head and a high, curly tail.
 Though the Canaan dog is the national breed of Israel, there are estimated to be just 2,000-3,000 worldwide.
 Learn more about the effort to preserve the breed’s lineage and legacy here.

 Otterhounds were originally bred to hunt otters in Europe, and once otter hunting was outlawed, breed numbers dwindled.
-According to the Otterhound Club of America, there are fewer than 800 otterhounds left in the world, making them one of the most rare large dog breeds in existence.
-They make excellent family pets, but if you want one, you’ll need to seek out a reputable breeder: there are only 4 to 7 litters born each year in North America (check out a livestream of a recently-born litter here).
+According to the Otterhound Club of America, there are fewer than 800 otterhounds left in the world, making them one of the rarest large dog breeds in existence.
+They make excellent family pets, but if you want one, you’ll need to seek out a reputable breeder: there are only 4 to 7 litters born each year in North America (check out a live stream of a recently-born litter here).

-The Russian toy originated as an elite lapdog for aristocracy, and is not only one of the most rare small dog breeds (full grown, they never reach more than 6 pounds), but one of the rarest breeds in the world, period.
+The Russian toy originated as an elite lapdog for the aristocracy and is not only one of the rarest small dog breeds (full grown, they never reach more than 6 pounds), but one of the rarest breeds in the world, period.
 According to the AKC, the Russian Toy faced near-extinction twice. and has only gained recognition outside of Russian in the past 20 years.